 Soak in Oregon’s Magical Hot Springs

-Steamy pools range from polished resorts in thick forests to rustic hideaways in the high desert.
+Steamy pools range from forested resorts to rustic high-desert hideaways.

 One of Oregon’s most distinctive features is its rugged, mountainous landscape.
-Those peaks, forged in large part due to volcanic activity and converging fault lines, have helped form one of the West’s most alluring — and elusive — attractions: hot springs.
+Those peaks, forged in large part due to volcanic activity and converging fault lines, have helped form one of the West’s most alluring attractions: hot springs.
 Those steaming pools, whether naturally formed or piped into luxurious private tubs, offer visitors and Oregonians alike a chance to relax and recharge in some of the state’s finest mineral-enriched water.
-Many as far back as the earliest Native populations in the region tout these waters’ healing properties for achy joints, bodies and minds.
-Whether you’re looking for respite or simply a new adventure, here are eight popular and lesser-known hot springs around the state.
-Note that some hot springs are closed due to recent wildfire damage, so always call before you go and make a reservation if needed.
+These waters have long been renowned as healing centers for achy joints, bodies and minds.
+Whether you’re looking for respite or simply a new adventure, here are some favorite hot springs around the state.

 Eastern Oregon